freenas/freenas-docs/userguide/system.rst

 login screen.

-If there are a different number of disks connected to each node, an :ref:`Alert` is generated and the HA icon will switch to :guilabel:`HA Unavailable`.
+If there are a different number of disks connected to each node, an :ref:`Alert` is generated and the HA icon switches to :guilabel:`HA Unavailable`.

 #endif truenas